Improving Robustness of AlphaZero Algorithms to Test-Time Environment Changes

+Intuitively, PUCT balances exploitation of actions with high estimated value and exploration of actions favored by the policy network but visited less often.

-Note that the PUCT formula originates from the common UCT formula used in standard MCTS, where the exploration term is not guided by any prior policy:
+Note that the formula \eqref{PUCT} originates from the common UCT formula \cite{kocsis} used in standard MCTS, which is in turn based on the Upper Confidence Bound algorithm (UCB) for multi-armed bandits \cite{ucb}.
+In UCT, the exploration term is not guided by any prior policy:

 Once the planning tree is constructed, the agent needs to choose an action to undertake in the real environment.
 This is done according to an evaluation policy which is usually based on the visitation counts at the root $x_0$ after planning: